truemark/autoalarm/cloudwatch-agent-configuration.md

 ## Step 4: Configure the CloudWatch Agent

-Use the wizard to specify metrics and logs to collect.
+Use the wizard to configure the CloudWatch Agent on your EC2 instances.
+The wizard will guide you through setting up the agent and creating a configuration file.
+You can save this configuration to an SSM parameter for easy management.

+Once the configuration is saved, you can apply it to multiple instances using SSM.

 ### Linux Configuration Wizard